ICBO 2025 conference

 3:15pm-4:00pm ET Short Talks Pt.
 2

 (3:15pm) The OntoChoice Community: Answering "How can I choose terms and ontologies?"
-(Primary Author: John Graybeal)
+(Speaker: John Graybeal; Moderator: Anthony Huffman)

-(3:30pm) Ontology-based Updated Profiling of COVID-19 Vaccine Adverse Events Using VAERS Case Reports (Primary Author: Yongqun He)
+(3:30pm) Ontology-based Updated Profiling of COVID-19 Vaccine Adverse Events Using VAERS Case Reports (Speakers: Anna He & Katelyn Hur; Moderator: Anthony Huffman)

-(3:45pm) PICO/PECO-Guided Large Language Model Extraction and Ontological Modeling of Structured Occupational Safety and Health Evidence from Biomedical Literature (Primary Author: Junguk Hur)
+(3:45pm) PICO/PECO-Guided Large Language Model Extraction and Ontological Modeling of Structured Occupational Safety and Health Evidence from Biomedical Literature (Speaker: Hasin Rehana; Moderator: Anthony Huffman)

-Workshop: AI, Ontologies, and the Next Generation of Researchers¶
+Workshop: AI, Ontologies, and the Next Generation of Researchers (concluded)¶

 Monday, November 10, 2025, Workshop for PhD Students & Early Career Researchers